Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Introduction

 Upon including external symmetries, the space of potential outcomes for parametric resonance is significantly enriched.
-The effect of static external symmetries (such as discrete translation symmetry) is straightforward---vector spaces associated with different symmetry eigenvalues decouple, thereby constraining the spectra and their topological classification~\cite{kane2014topological,susstrunk2016phonons}.
+The effect of static external symmetries (such as discrete translation symmetry) is straightforward---vector spaces associated with different symmetry eigenvalues decouple, thereby further constraining the spectra and their topological classification~\cite{kane2014topological,susstrunk2016phonons}.
 However, time-modulated systems can admit space-time symmetries~\cite{xu2018spaceTimeGroup} in which the system remains invariant after combined discrete translations in space and time.
 For such a symmetry, the time-dependent Hamiltonian no longer splits into decoupled blocks.
-Instead, we identify an operator combining spatial translation with time evolution that captures more information about the system than the Floquet matrix.
-Using this operator, which we term the \emph{space-time Floquet matrix}, we show that space-time symmetry generates protected degeneracies which forbid parametric resonances from occuring at additional frequencies which were not constrained by the internal symmetry.
+Instead, we identify a general framework in terms of an operator combining spatial translation with time evolution, that captures more information about the system dynamics than the Floquet matrix does, to analyze the dynamics of space-time symmetric systems.

-We demonstrate the utility of our general framework by applying it to a particular system: a ring of coupled parametric oscillators satisfying space-time symmetry (\figref{fig:coupledSystem}).
-We show that several normal modes of the unmodulated ring are protected by symmetry from resonances at frequencies where parametric modulation would naively be expected to occur.
-For example, the lowest-frequency or ground-state mode of the unmodulated system has frequency $\omega$, identical to the natural frequency of the individual oscillators.
+We demonstrate the utility of this operator, which we term the \emph{space-time Floquet matrix}, by applying it to a ring of coupled parametric oscillators satisfying space-time symmetry (\figref{fig:coupledSystem}).
+We show that several normal modes of the unmodulated ring are protected by symmetry from resonating at frequencies where parametric modulation would naively be expected to occur.
+For example, the lowest-frequency or ground-state mode of the unmodulated system has frequency $\omega$, the natural frequency of the individual oscillators.
 Yet, the smallest time-period of modulation at which the ground-state normal mode becomes resonant is $T=n\pi/\omega$ (rather than the resonance period $T=\pi/\omega$ of each oscillator), where $n$ is the number of oscillators in the ring.
 For a large system, the ground state is effectively protected from parametric resonance in a space-time modulated system.